 Bancroft Library, UC Berkeley1906 San Francisco Earthquake and Fire

-An online exhibit of information and images from the 1906 earthquake and fire.
+An interactive online exhibit of information, maps, images, and personal accounts from the 1906 earthquake and fire.

 USGSA Comparison of Two Bay Area Earthquakes: 1989 v.
 1906

 Investigate the shaking intensity and magnitude of these two earthquakes.

 Wonderful diverse collection of videos and animations, as well as links to lesson plans and educational resources.

 A series of short articles for students, teachers, and parents originally published as weekly features in The San Francisco Chronicle.
 This USGS General Information Product presents some of the new understanding gained and scientific advances made in the century since the Great 1906 San Francisco Earthquake.